 Given two numbers n and k find the greatest power of k that divides n!

-Writing the factorial expression explicitely
+Writing the factorial expression explicitly

 n!=1β‹…2β‹…3…(nβˆ’1)β‹…n

-We can see that every k-th member of the factorial is divisible by k therefore one answer is ⌊nkβŒ‹, however we can also see that every k2-th term is also divisible by k two times and it gives one more term to the answer, that is ⌊nk2βŒ‹, which means that every ki-th term adds one factor to the answer, thus the answer is
+We can see that every k-th member of the factorial is divisible by k; therefore, one answer is ⌊nkβŒ‹.
+However, we can also see that every k2-th term is also divisible by k two times, and it gives one more term to the answer; that is, ⌊nk2βŒ‹, which means that every ki-th term adds one factor to the answer; thus, the answer is

 ⌊nkβŒ‹+⌊nk2βŒ‹+…+⌊nkiβŒ‹+…

-The sum discovered by Adrien-Marie Legendre is called Legendre’s Formula , let da(b) be the number of times a divides b
+The sum discovered by Adrien-Marie Legendre is called Legendre’s Formula .
+Let da(b) be the number of times a divides b

 dk(n!)=βˆ‘i=1logkn⌊nkiβŒ‹